rabeckett/propane/docs/docs/02_Tutorial/2_Getting_Started.md

       true => drop
     }

 Every Propane policy contains a series of definitions, along with a `main` definition that describes the overall routing policy.
 In this case, the `main` definition is describing a constraint block, denoted by the curly braces.
 Constraint blocks associate traffic predicates (left) with path constraints (right) and describe how traffic matching the predicate on the left is allowed to move through the network.

+For example, the first line has a predicate that matches the exact prefix `1.0.0.0/24`.
+In general we can combine multiple prefixes with `and` and `or` operators (e.g., `1.0.0.0/24 or 1.1.1.0/24`).
+The first line also has the path constraints: `path(A,B,D) >> path(A,_,D)`.
+The first constraint, `path(A,B,D)`, says to use the exact path `A,B,D`.
+The second constraint, `path(A,_,D)`, says that any path that starts at `A` and ends at `D` can be used, where the underscore `_` matches any sequence of locations.
+Finally, the `>>` operator denotes a preference among paths.
+It means that the constraint on the left should be satisfied whenever possible.
+If this is not possible due to failures, then the constraint on the right should be satisfied.

-The first line says that traffic destined for the `1.0.0.0/24` subnet should follow the top path `A,B,D` whenever possible.
-If this is not possible due to failures, then any path that starts at `A` and ends at `D` can be used as a backup.
-The underscore `_` matches any sequence of locations.
+Taken all together, this line means that traffic destined for the `1.0.0.0/24` subnet should follow the top path `A,B,D` whenever possible.
+If this is not possible due to failures, then any path that starts at `A` and ends at `D` can be used as a backup path.
 When neither of these is possible, for example if the network becomes partitioned and A can no longer reach D, then there is an implicit lowest preference to `drop` the traffic.

 The second line matches any other traffic that did not match `1.0.0.0/24` (`true`) and adds the constraint that the traffic should be dropped.
 In other words, there is no valid path allowed for any other type of traffic.
 Note that this is a network-wide `drop`.